dshimaoka/xspecies_blind_classify/README.md

 - getValidFeatures: exclude features that include 1) constant values or 2)NaN.
 Features with Inf are kept
 - classification_nearestMean/get_sig_features.m
 - getConsistency.m: consistency metric across trials, created from main_directionConsistency by AL
-- show_NMclassifier_single.m: scatter plot of accuracy of all valid operations (no longer used)
+- show_NMclassifier_single.m: scatter plot of accuracy of all valid operations Called in NMclassification_selectCh.m, but not for fig 2
 - get_sig_features.m: Get features which perform significantly better than chance after FDR correction for multiple corrections, on valid features.
 Called in NMclassification_selectCh.m

 ## **Support-vector machine classification using all operations:**